DavidPerez-2357/DatabaseMethods/README.md

 ```

 ## Insert statement
-This method will insert all the columns of the table except the primary key.
+This method will insert all the columns of the table except the primary key. **The values will be validated before executing the query**.
 It has these parameters:
 * **table**: The selected table which is going to be inserted the records.
 * **variables**: The values which are going to be inserted in the table, it need to be order on the same order of the table.